shaidyadvice/shaidyadvice.github.io/index.md

   <div class="container">
     <h2>Want to work with me?</h2>
-    <p>Looking to add the ShaidyAdvice edge to your own tool or process?
-I'm happy to chat!
-If you work with a tool provider and want to incorporate my work, please reach out.</p>
+    <p>Contact me if you provide DFS content and want to offer my portfolio algorithm to your subscribers.
+If you subscribe to tools not listed above and want access, ask your provider to reach out to me.</p>
   </div>

 <!--Bonus button-->